cakevm/mev-builders/README.md

 # MEV Builders
 Sick of maintaining builder RPCs yourself in your bot?
 This repository has you covered!
 A list of MEV builders with their RPCs and other useful information.
-No extra dependencies, no build script, just a simple list of builders ordered by landed blocks.
+Just a simple list of builders ordered by landed blocks.

 # Status
 This is the first draft of the repository.
 It is not yet complete and may contain inaccuracies.
 Feel free to contribute by adding or updating builders.